Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Getting to Great Sand Dunes National Park

-Great Sand Dunes National Park is a can’t-miss Colorado destination!
+Great Sand Dunes National Park is a can’t-miss destination.
 However, there are fewer transportation options because this park is more remote than, for example, Rocky Mountain National Park.
 You’re going to want to rent a car for this trip!

 🚗 Drive – You can rent a car at the San Luis Valley Airport to drive to the park.
 It is a very small airport, so your options may be limited — definitely book ahead of time!
-You can also rent a car at DIA for a half-day road trip to the sand dunes.
+You can also rent a car at DIA and travel to the sand dunes.

-🚌 Bus – Greyhound Bus Lines drives to Alamosa and Blanca, Colorado.
+🚌 Bus – Greyhound buses commute to Alamosa and Blanca, Colorado.
 You will need to rent a car in one of those cities to get to Great Sand Dunes National Park.

 Important Visiting Info for Great Sand Dunes National Park